Power186/StockViewer/README.md

 ## TODO:
 caching, sharing, upgrading to a paid account to display all historical stock data instead of only daily data.
 Refactor.
 Add unit tests in api, model, and network calls.

+** simulator lag and low fps to upload file, not actual performance **

 ![demo]()

 ## Built with: